 Ixworth Breed Temperament

 As a breed in general Ixworths are a mild mannered chicken.
 Both the hens and cockerels are good in a mixed flock with no behavioural problems.
-The Ixworth hen is a really sweet chicken, they are not aggressive at all in a flock.
+The Ixworth hen is a really sweet chicken, because they are not aggressive at all in a flock.
 Ixworths are quite chatty but I have noticed that their voice and phrasing is different to other chickens.
 The Ixworth cockerels in particular are lovely.
 Both males and females are somewhat skittish, but nowhere in the same league as a Leghorn.

 Eggs from an Ixworth are pale tinted (off white)